Members of our local communities

 We have developed processes to capture information from staff and students who have Covid-19 symptoms or who have tested positive, and communicated these to staff and students.
 We've also supported Durham County Council and the Department of Health and Social Care to open a Local Testing Site on one of our car parks.

-The University will continue to offer Lateral Flow Tests to all staff directly employed by the University, and students who have remained in Durham or have returned to Campus.
+The University continues to offer Lateral Flow Tests (LFTs) to all staff directly employed by the University, and students who have remained in Durham or have returned to Campus.

 What is the Outbreak Response Plan?